SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2012-10-31-xna-to-unityxna-and-beyond.markdown

 So let’s see what UNITYXNA gives us.

-> Another caveat that I will mention, at the time of writing UnityXNA holds great promise but is still just a published proof of concept, its only limitation is that it has only been written for doing 2D sprite based games so far.&nbsp; It could do 3D in the future but it will need some support to get there.&nbsp; As Stated above if you are ok with getting your hands dirty this will be an exception easy route for XNA developers to use Unity to deploy their games.
+> Another caveat that I will mention, at the time of writing UnityXNA holds great promise but is still just a published proof of concept, its only limitation is that it has only been written for doing 2D sprite based games so far.
+It could do 3D in the future but it will need some support to get there.
+As Stated above if you are ok with getting your hands dirty this will be an exception easy route for XNA developers to use Unity to deploy their games.

 * * *